juxor/afaq/markdown/secI1.md

 personal circumstances may impact on their income.
-Moreover, production has become so interwoven that it _"is utterly impossible to draw a distinction between the work of each"_ and so we should _"put the **needs** above the **works**, and first of all to recognise **the right to live**, and later on **the right to well-being** for all those who took their share in production."_ This is particularly the case as _"the needs of the individual, do not always correspond to his **works**"_ \-- for example, _"a man of forty, father of three children, has other needs than a young man of twenty"_ and _"the woman who suckles her infant and spends sleepless nights at its bedside, cannot do as much **work** as the man who has slept peacefully."_ [Kropotkin, **Conquest of Bread**, p.
+Moreover, production has become so interwoven that it _"is utterly impossible to draw a distinction between the work of each"_ and so we should _"put the **needs** above the **works** , and first of all to recognise **the right to live** , and later on **the right to well-being** for all those who took their share in production."_ This is particularly the case as _"the needs of the individual, do not always correspond to his **works** "_ \-- for example, _"a man of forty, father of three children, has other needs than a young man of twenty"_ and _"the woman who suckles her infant and spends sleepless nights at its bedside, cannot do as much **work** as the man who has slept peacefully."_
+[Kropotkin, **Conquest of Bread** , p.
 170 and p.
-171] This was why communist-anarchists like Kropotkin stressed the need not only to abolish wage-labour but also money, the wages system.
+171] This was why communist- anarchists like Kropotkin stressed the need not only to abolish wage-labour but also money, the wages system.

 So it goes without saying that purchasing power (demand) and need are not related, with people often suffering simply because they do not have the money